dojo/docs/dojox/layout/ResizeHandle.rst

 Resize Direction
 ----------------

-This widget can [currenty] resize in 3 directions.
+This widget can [currently] resize in 3 directions.
 This is defined by the ``resizeAxis`` parameter.
 Defaulting to "xy", though you are able to limit movement to X and Y axis changes only by setting "x" and "y" respectively.

 .. js ::